SergeBakharev/carvera_a_to_z/glossary.md

 **Bitmap image** : An image that is made of a set of individual pixels \(as opposed to a vector image\)

 **Boolean** : An operation which can be done in most Bézier drawing programs is to combine two \(or more\) shapes, either adding, or subtracting them.
-Carbide Create affords three such: Union \(combines to create the largest possible area\), Intersection \(leaves only the smallest possible area encompassed\), and Subtraction \(one object is removed from the other\).
+Makera CAM affords three such: Union \(combines to create the largest possible area\), Intersection \(leaves only the smallest possible area encompassed\), and Subtraction \(one object is removed from the other\).

 **Bounding Box** : A bounding box is used in CAD drawing to get a rough estimate of how much volume a 3D object contains.
 A bounding box is defined as the smallest box that can be drawn and still contain the object\(s\) you are “bounding”.
 This is useful in CNC when trying to figure out how large of stock to need to start with in order to mill out the model.